Yasmin (1955 film)

 Yasmin (यास्मिन) is a 1955 Hindi Black-and-white Costume drama, written, produced and directed by Abdur Rashid Kardar.

 The film starred Vyjayanthimala in the title role, with Suresh in the lead, while Jayant, Rashid Khan, Maruti Rao, S. N. Banerjee, Shyam Kumar and Rajan Haksar form an ensemble cast.
 The film was produced at Kardar Studio.
 The film's score was composed by C. Ramchandra, with lyrics provided by Jan Nisar Akhtar.

-Editing was done by M. S. Hajee and it was filmed by Dwarka Divecha with the audiography done by Ishan Ghosh.
+Plot

 The story is about Ahmad, who is in love with Yasmin.

-Plot

-A powerful and princely Sheikh lives in 18th Century Persia, makes a living renting out properties, and recovering taxes and dues on them.
+A powerful and princely Sheikh living in 18th Century Persia makes a living renting out properties and recovering taxes and dues on them.
 He lives in a palatial house with his wife, Zubeda, and son, Ahmad.
-When Ahmad grows up, Zubeda notices that he is spending too much time with women in their harem, and wants his father to get him involved in their business.
+When Ahmad grows up, Zubeda notices that he spends too much time with women in their harem, and urges his father to get him involved in their business.
 Sheikh accordingly instructs Ahmad to collect all revenue, which he does so.
 A few days later, Sheikh is informed that Ahmad has been spending time with a friend named Farid, and is romantically involved with a dancing girl named Yasmin.
-A visibly upset Sheikh accordingly warns Ahmad to mend his ways, give up on Yasmin and return home, where he has planned his marriage with Nadira, the daughter of Amir Qasim.
-Ahmad does return home, but refuses to marry Nadira, and runs away from home to be close to Yasmin, knowing fully well that Yasmin is connected with a group of gypsy thugs, who use her charms to lure wealthy young men to extract a ransom.
-And Ahmad knows that his enraged father will also challenge him to a duel - a duel unto death - that will ensure a death in his family.
+A visibly upset Sheikh accordingly warns Ahmad to mend his ways, give up on Yasmin, and return home where he has planned his marriage with Nadira, the daughter of Amir Qasim.
+Ahmad does return home but refuses to marry Nadira, and runs away to be close to Yasmin, knowing fully well that Yasmin is connected with a group of gypsy thugs who use her charms to lure wealthy young men to extract a ransom.
+Ahmad also knows that his enraged father will challenge him to a duel - a duel unto death - that will ensure a death in his family.